TumbaSolutions/serverless/MERGE.md

 ## Release
 - [ ] Create a new [**draft** release](https://github.com/TumbaSolutions/serverless/releases/new) in GitHub
   - [ ] Ensure that the "Tag version" is same as version number in `package.json`.
 Including NO 'v' in front of version number.
+  - [ ] Ensure that head of tumba branch will be tagged
 - [ ] Publish the GitHub release draft (Circle CI will automatically publish the new release to `npm`)

 ## Other